 - Subway station ticket machines

 The card itself usually costs around 3,000–4,000 KRW, and you can start using it immediately after adding credit.
+No registration or complicated setup is required.

-How to Recharge (Top-Up)
+How to Recharge a T-money Card

-This is where many travelers get confused.T-money is a prepaid card, which means you need to load money before using it.
-If you're planning your overall transportation strategy, you might also want to compare it with other transport cards available in Seoul.
+This is where many travelers get confused.
+T-money is a prepaid card, which means you need to load money before using it.

-Where to recharge
+Where to Recharge

 - Subway station machines